TrustFinity/patdryburgh.com/_projects/finstripe.md

 ---
-title: I designed a responsive front-end for modern financing platform **Finstripe**
+title: In 6 weeks, I helped **Finstripe** design, build, and launch an MVP of their modern financing platform that had nearly _$1B in loans_ posted in the first year
 browser_title: Finstripe
 date: 2015-06-19 15:30:00 Z
 categories: